privacytrustlab/ml_privacy_meter/experiments/README.md

   This is the classification loss that the target model is trained to minimize.
 - `rescaled_logits`
   This is the rescaled logits, which is $\log (p/1-p)$, where $p$ is the probability of predicting the correct label.
-- `negative_rescaled_logits`
-  This is the negation of the rescaled logits.

 ## Others